Mike-Makaryshyn/Amazon-Clone-react-firebase/README.md

 Write in console npm install to download all dependencies and npm start to start server in your browser.

-depleyed with firebase(the project is not finished yet..):
+Depleyed with firebase(the project is not finished yet):

 https://clone-81844.web.app/